Note: This document is available online at:

-All faculty salary increases, as well as the amount and timing of any such increases, are at the sole discretion of the college President, under advisement from the Vice President for Academic Affairs, the Vice President for Finance, the Director of Human Resources, and the faculty member's direct supervisor.
+All faculty salary increases, as well as the amount and timing of any such increases, are at the sole discretion of the college President, under advisement from the Vice President for Academic Affairs, the Vice President for Finance, the Chief of Staff, and the faculty member's direct supervisor.

 All faculty members with teaching appointments are generally paid twice per month on OCOM's regular semi-monthly pay dates during the quarter(s) in which they teach.
 Note that part-time faculty do not receive a regular paycheck for the second pay period in December, when the college is typically closed.

 Currently, OCOM's benefits package includes: basic life insurance; accidental death and dismemberment insurance; short-term disability insurance; optional medical and dental insurance; optional long-term disability insurance; Section 125 (Cafeteria Plan) availability; and a 401(k) retirement savings plan.
 Employees must be at least 21 years of age to participate in the retirement savings plan.

 Benefits-eligible faculty members may receive benefits after 90 days of eligible employment.
 To maintain benefits eligibility, faculty members must continue to work at the average minimum number of hours per week required to maintain status.
 Note that for faculty members who may be employed in more than one campus job, hours worked as a teaching assistant, work study student, and/or as a contract/temporary worker are not counted towards benefits eligibility.